-- 1) Graduation from an accredited four-year college or university with a degree in any field, and experience equal to four years of full-time work experience which involved project oversight of application development and database management, business analysis, systems and network administration, technical training and reporting, IT vendor and purchasing management, IT project management, IT product management, system testing and quality assurance, mainframe and platform administration, and/or information technology security. - 2) All of the following (a, b, and c): - a.
-One year of full-time work experience in application development and database management, business analysis, systems and network administration, technical training and reporting, IT vendor and purchasing management, IT project management, IT product management, system testing and quality assurance, mainframe and platform administration, and/or information technology security; and
+- 1) Graduation from an accredited four-year college or university with a degree in any field, and experience equal to eight years of full-time work experience in application development and database management, business analysis, systems and network administration, technical training and reporting, IT vendor and purchasing management, IT project management, IT product management, system testing and quality assurance, mainframe and platform administration, and/or information technology security, which included four years of management experience. - 2) All of the following (a, b, and c): - a.
+One year of full-time work experience in application development and database management, business analysis, systems and network administration, technical training and reporting, IT vendor and purchasing management, IT project management, IT product management, system testing and quality assurance, mainframe and platform administration, and/or information technology security; and - b.

-- b.
 Two years education from an accredited college or university with coursework in any field; and - c.
-Four years of full-time work which involved project oversight of application development and database management, business analysis, systems and network administration, technical training and reporting, IT vendor and purchasing management, IT project management, IT product management, system testing and quality assurance, mainframe and platform administration, and/or information technology security.

-3) All of the following (a, b, and c):

-- a.
-Three years of full-time work experience which involved project oversight of application development and database management, business analysis, systems and network administration, technical training and reporting, IT vendor and purchasing management, IT project management, IT product management, system testing and quality assurance, mainframe and platform administration, and/or information technology security; and - b.
+Eight years of full-time work in application development and database management, business analysis, systems and network administration, technical training and reporting, IT vendor and purchasing management, IT project management, IT product management, system testing and quality assurance, mainframe and platform administration, and/or information technology security, which included four years of management experience. - 3) All of the following (a, b, and c): - a.
+Seven years of full-time work in application development and database management, business analysis, systems and network administration, technical training and reporting, IT vendor and purchasing management, IT project management, IT product management, system testing and quality assurance, mainframe and platform administration, and/or information technology security, which included four years of management experience; and - b.
 Graduation from an accredited four-year college or university with a degree in any field; and - c.
-A total of one year of graduate-level education, where twenty-four semester hours of accredited graduate college or university coursework in computer science or management information systems equals one year of full-time experience.

-4) Current, continuous experience in the state executive branch that includes eighteen months of full-time work as an Information Technology Specialist 4.

-5) Current, continuous experience in the state executive branch that includes nine months of full-time work as an Information Technology Specialist 5.
+A total of one year of graduate-level education, where twenty-four semester hours of accredited graduate college or university coursework in computer science or management information systems equals one year. - 4) Current, continuous experience in the state executive branch that includes eighteen months of full-time work as an Information Technology Enterprise Expert or Information Technology Administrator 2. - 5) Current, continuous experience in the state executive branch that includes one year of full-time work as an Information Technology Administrator 3.